webvpro/playcypher-json-md-playground/markdown/CSRD/Foci/blazes-with-radiance.md

+---
+aliases:
----,aliases:,- blazes with radiance,tags:,- Compendium/CSRD/en/Foci,---
+- blazes with radiance
+tags:
+- Compendium/CSRD/en/Foci
+---

 You can create light, sculpt it, bend it away from you, or gather it to use as a weapon.
  ### Intrusion